Academic Support Services

 To learn more about WestConnduit, visit http://www.wcsu.edu/technology/westconnduit.asp.

-Banner PIN--Students need a Banner PIN in order to logon to WestConnduit to access their Banner Self-Serve information (grades, course schedules, academic history, financial aid information, online registration, etc.).
-To access this information, open up a Web browser, logon to WestConnduit (westconnduit.wcsu.edu), and click the Banner tab.
+Students need a WestConnduit PIN in order to log on to WestConnduit to access their Banner Self-Serve information (grades, course schedules, academic history, financial aid information, online registration, etc.).
+To access this information, open up a Web browser, log on to WestConnduit (westconnduit.wcsu.edu) and click the Banner tab.

-Lotus Notes (-email) Account--All students are strongly encouraged to obtain a Lotus Notes e-mail account and use this account for all University business.
-Any student currently registered can receive a Lotus Notes account by visiting a staffed computer center.
+WestConn (E-mail) Account––All students are strongly encouraged to obtain a WestConn e-mail account and use this account for all university business.
+Any student currently registered can receive a WestConn e-mail account by visiting a staffed computer center.
 Your WestConnect Card is required.
-All students must have a Windows account before a Lotus Notes account can be issued.
-Students are given a disk quota of 35 MB for their mail file.
+All students must have a Windows account before a WestConn e-mail account can be issued.
+Students are given a disk quota of 35 MB for this mail file.

 To access your Lotus Notes e-mail account:

-To learn more about Lotus Notes, visit http://www.wcsu.edu/technology/notes/studentinfo.asp.
+To learn more about WestConn e-mail, visit http://www.wcsu.edu/technology/

-Over 80% of Western's classrooms are equipped with technology, offering the ideal hands-on learning environment for both students and instructors.
+All WestConn classrooms that are appropriate are equipped with technology, offering ideal hands-on learning environment for both students and instructors.
 Two types of technology classrooms exist at the university.
-One type includes the basic standardized technology, including a projector, instructor workstation, VCR, and laptop connection.
-The other is a multi-station technology-equipped classroom containing the basic standardized technology (described above) and student workstations.
+One type includes the basic standardized technology, including a projector, instructor workstation, VCR/DVD and laptop connection.
+The other is a multi-station technology-equipped classroom containing the basic standardized technology described above and also includes student workstations.

 Guidelines and Policies for Computer Use